 The statewide goals established for the minimum percentage of structures in good and fair condition on each of the three highway systems are provided in Table 3-2, along with the current statewide performance.
 Figure 3-3 provides multi-year trends showing the percentage of structures in good and fair condition for each highway system.
-There are currently no interstate structures that are posted for weight restriction.
+As previously indicated, the CTB established an additional performance measure regarding posted structures on the interstate system.
+This goal has been met as there are currently no interstate structures that are posted for weight restriction.